tomtom-international/helm-charts/charts/app/README.md

 1. Use short and simple resource names.

-**Do**: use simple and repititive resource names across multiple manifest kinds, for example: `Pod` and `Secret` resources both named `redis` will help to unambiguously identify resource relationships without the need for extra characters.
+**Do**: use simple and repetitive resource names across multiple manifest kinds, for example: `Pod` and `Secret` resources both named `redis` will help to unambiguously identify resource relationships without the need for extra characters.

 **Don't**: use prefix/suffix resource names with resource types (or its abbreviation), for example: resource `Secret` with name `redis-secret` is better read if called just `redis`, it's already known to be of `Secret` kind.